An Optimal Affine Invariant Smooth Minimization Algorithm: Affine Invariant Implementation

 We now turn our attention to the choice of prox function in Algorithm~\ref{alg:smooth}.

-\subsection{Choosing the prox}
+\subsection{Choosing the Prox}

 Choosing the norm as $\|\cdot\|_Q$ allows us to define a norm without introducing an arbitrary geometry in the algorithm, since the norm is extracted directly from the problem definition.
-When $Q$ is smooth, a similar reasoning allows us to choose the prox term in Algorithm~\ref{alg:smooth}, and we can set $d(x)=\|x\|_Q^2$.
-The immediate impact of this choice is that the term $d(x^*)$ in~\eqref{eq:maxiter} is bounded by one, by construction.
+Notice furthermore that by Theorem \ref{thm:str_cvx_smooth} when $(\|\cdot\|_Q^2)^{\ast}$ is smooth, we can set $d(x)=\|x\|_Q^2$.
+The immediate impact of this choice is that the term $d(x^\star)$ in~\eqref{eq:maxiter} is bounded by one, by construction.
 This choice has other natural benefits which are highlighted below.
 We first recall a result showing that the conjugate of a squared norm is the squared dual norm.

 \begin{lemma} Let $\|\cdot\|$ be a norm and $\|\cdot\|^*$ its dual norm, then